Each airline in Europe has its own set of rules, and believe me, the last thing you want is to be hit with unexpected fees at the gate.

 Most Common Sizes

-- Paid Carry-On Bags: For the larger, paid carry-on options, the typical size is 55 x 40 x 20 cm, or around 21.7 x 15.7 x 7.9 inches.
-Again, this includes all elements like handles and wheels.
+- For the larger, paid carry-on bags the typical size is 55 x 40 x 20 cm, or around 21.7 x 15.7 x 7.9 inches.
+This includes handles and wheels as well.

 Airline-Specific Dimensions